Cerny, Essonne

 Cerny ([sɛʁni]) is a commune in the Essonne department in Île-de-France in northern France.
 It is 53 km South of Paris.

 It has an airfield named Aérodrome de Cerny - La Ferté-Alais, including an airplane museum.

+Population

-Inhabitants of Cerny are known as Cernois.
+Inhabitants of Cerny are known as Cernois in French.

 Architectural heritage

 Saint-Pierre Church, from the 13th century, officially became a historical monument 10 February 1948.

 Château de Villiers: François I gave the Villiers castle to Jean de Selve, after de Selve negotiated the Madrid treaty in 1526.